A collection of some of the best Ruskin Bond books

 Love Among the Bookshelves is a glimpse into Ruskin Bond’s life through the books he has loved and an introduction to some forgotten classics.

-A book about books and reading, Bond begins with the first book he discovered among the bookshelf, P.G.
+A book about books and reading, Bond begins with the first book he discovered on the bookshelf, P.G.
 Wodehouse’s Love among the Chickens, and moves on to reminisce his school days in Simla, where he discovered Shakespeare, Emily Bronte and H.E.
 Bates.

 26. The Sensualist